qgindi/LibreAutomate/Other/DocFX/_doc/editor/NuGet.md

     Tip: There is a link to the source repository on the right side.
 Visit it to assess the library better.
 Avoid abandoned libraries (last commit years ago).

 Paste the copied text in the **NuGet packages** window.
-Or you can enter just the package name, and the tool will get the latest compatible version; you can check **Prerelease** to use the prerelease version if available.
+Or you can enter just the package name, and the tool will get the latest version.
 Or enter `Name --version 1.2.3`.

-Then select a folder in the combo box.
-You can use the default folder `-` or create/select another folder.
+In the combo box you can select a folder or type a name for a new folder.
+Or use the default folder `-`.
 Finally click the **Install** button.

 The **Add code** button inserts a meta-comment like `/*/ nuget folder\Package; /*/` in the current script.
 Another way - **Properties > NuGet**.
 You can use an installed package in multiple scripts (just add the meta-comment).